-Arnold & Porter LLP, founded in 1946, is an international law firm with around 675 attorneys practicing worldwide.
-With offices in Washington, DC, New York, London, Brussels, Los Angeles, San Francisco, Northern Virginia, and Denver, we maintain more than 25 practice areas spanning a broad spectrum of the law, with primary focus on litigation, transactional matters, and regulatory issues.
+Arnold & Porter LLP is an international law firm with over 700 attorneys practicing worldwide.
+With offices in Brussels, Denver, London, Los Angeles, New York, Northern Virginia, San Francisco, and Washington, DC, we maintain more than 25 practice areas spanning a broad spectrum of the law, with primary focus on litigation, transactional matters, and regulatory issues.

 Arnold & Porter's telecommunications, Internet, and media team stands at the forefront of developments in these dynamic industries.
-We have guided companies through some of the largest mergers in history, represented cable television operators in franchise disputes with municipalities, advised wireless carriers (terrestrial and satellite) in novel spectrum transactions, counseled clients on how to obtain favourable regulatory treatment for their cutting edge technologies, and advised media clients on First Amendment and related issues.
+We have guided companies through some of the largest mergers in history, represented cable television operators in franchise disputes with municipalities, advised wireless carriers (terrestrial and satellite) in novel spectrum transactions, counselled clients on how to obtain favourable regulatory treatment for their cutting edge technologies, and advised media clients on First Amendment and related issues.
 Our team includes attorneys who have held senior positions at U.S. government agencies such as the Federal Communications Commission, the Department of Justice, the Central Intelligence Agency, the National Security Agency, the Federal Trade Commission and the National Telecommunications and Information Administration as well as at Iridium, AT&T Canada and PBS.